msolorio/pupster_app/README.md

-# Pupster App
+# ucsdbc_w19act26 - Dog Image App

-Example app using react and a dog image api
+Example app using React and a dog image api